Post

 name: Send PR Summary Message to Slack

-# Job defaults to concurrent; using needs can force the current job to wait until the needed job is completed
+# By default, Jobs run concurrently; using needs forces the current Job to wait until the needed Job completes

 needs: [calculate-pr-status]